pranavrushi/pranavrushi/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)
 I am a full stack devolper and content creator.
 I love programming, designing, learning, speaking and traveling

-As a learning grad ,i am more fasinated in building the crazy things ike games using Pygame , and i am more familiar with React.js framework .
+As a learning grad , i am more fasinated in building the crazy things like games using Pygame and i am more familiar with React.js framework .
 I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />